Food security: Measurement

-Examples of food insecurity

-Famines have been frequent in world history.
-Some have killed millions and substantially diminished the population of a large area.
-The most common causes have been drought and war, but the greatest famines in history were caused by economic policy.
-One economic policy example of famine was the Holodomor (Great Famine) induced by the Soviet Union's communist economic policy resulting in 7-10 million deaths.
+Prevalence

-Close to 12 percent of the global population was severely food insecure in 2020, representing 928 million people – 148 million more than in 2019.
-A variety of reasons lies behind the increase in hunger over the past few years.
-Slowdowns and downturns since the 2008-9 financial crisis have conspired to degrade social conditions, making undernourishment more prevalent.
-Structural imbalances and a lack of inclusive policies have combined with extreme weather events; altered environmental conditions; and the spread of pests and diseases, such as the COVID-19 pandemic, triggering stubborn cycles of poverty and hunger.
+Close to 12 percent of the global population was severely food insecure in 2020, representing 928 million people -148 million more than in 2019.
+In 2023 prevalence of moderate or severe food insecurity in Africa (58.0%) is nearly double the global average.
+A variety of reasons lie behind the increase in hunger over the past few years.
+Slowdowns and downturns since the 2008–9 financial crisis have conspired to degrade social conditions, making undernourishment more prevalent.
+Structural imbalances and a lack of inclusive policies have combined with extreme weather events, altered environmental conditions, and the spread of pests and diseases, such as the COVID-19 pandemic, triggering stubborn cycles of poverty and hunger.
 In 2019, the high cost of healthy diets together with persistently high levels of income inequality put healthy diets out of reach for around 3 billion people, especially the poor, in every region of the world.
+In 2023 28.9 percent of the global population – 2.33 billion people – were moderately or severely food insecure, meaning they did not have regular access to adequate food.
+These estimates include 10.7 percent of the population – or more than 864 million people – who were severely food insecure, meaning they had run out of food at times during the year and, at worst, gone an entire day or more without eating.

-Inequality in the distributions of assets, resources, and income, compounded by the absence or scarcity of welfare provisions in the poorest countries, is further undermining access to food.
+Inequality in the distributions of assets, resources and income, compounded by the absence or scarcity of welfare provisions in the poorest of countries, is further undermining access to food.
 Nearly a tenth of the world population still lives on US$1.90 or less a day, with sub-Saharan Africa and southern Asia the regions most affected.

 High import and export dependence ratios are meanwhile making many countries more vulnerable to external shocks.
 In many low-income economies, debt has swollen to levels far exceeding GDP, eroding growth prospects.

 Finally, there are increasing risks to institutional stability, persistent violence, and large-scale population relocation as a consequence of the conflicts.
 With the majority of them being hosted in developing nations, the number of displaced individuals between 2010 and 2018 increased by 70% between 2010 and 2018 to reach 70.8 million.

-Food security by country

-Afghanistan

-In Afghanistan, about 35.5% of households are food insecure.
-The prevalence of underweight, stunting, and wasting in children under five years of age is also very high.

-Western countries suspended humanitarian aid to Afghanistan following the Taliban's takeover of the country in August 2021.
-The United States has frozen about $9 billion in assets belonging to the Afghan central bank, blocking the Taliban from accessing billions of dollars held in U.S. bank accounts.
-In October 2021, more than half of Afghanistan's 39 million people faced an acute food shortage.
-On 11 November 2021, Human Rights Watch reported that Afghanistan is facing widespread famine due to collapsed economy and broken banking system.
-The UN World Food Program has also issued multiple warnings of worsening food insecurity.